NickHoward1/Data-Exfiltration-/README.md

 <h2>Indicators of attack</h2>

-<b>When analysing DNS traffic for possible indicators of data exfiltration, we should look for:</b>
+<b>When analysing DNS traffic for possible indicators of data exfiltration, look for:</b>
 <ul>
 <li>Many DNS queries are sent to a single external domain, especially with very high counts compared to the baseline.</li>
 <li>Long subdomain labels or unusually long full query names (> 60–100 characters).</li>